jara001/f1tenth-rules/rules_v3.md

 The team is eligible to attend the competition as long as:

 - Registration fee is paid.
-- Registration is confirmed by the organizers.
+- Registration is confirmed by the organizers, i.e., the team is approved.
 - All required forms and materials are sent to the organizers by the given deadline.
     - If applicable, the car does not differ from the submitted hardware list.
 - _Felix: This is part of the on-site registration/inspection, I'm not sure if we actually need this section...
 We could add it as a "Checklist" in general_